piotras2137/piotras2137/README.md

 # 👋 Hi, I’m piotras2137
 - 👀 I’m interested in linux and web-dev
-- 🌱 I’m currently learning different things, mostly related to linux, web-dev and no AI
+- 🌱 I’m currently learning different things, mostly related to linux, web-dev and now AI
 - 📫 How to reach me? i dunno

 <!---